FAQ

 Can you help my child without using medication?
 Yes.
 Medication is not the only solution for most problems.

 My child is difficult to handle and I don’t know why.
-Can Dr. Zeanah help us figure out what the problem is?
+Can Behavioral Pediatrics of Rural Georgia help us figure out what the problem is?
 Absolutely.

-Does Dr. Zeanah diagnose autism?
-Yes, Dr. Zeanah does evaluations for autism spectrum disorder and diagnoses autism.
+Does Behavioral Pediatrics of Rural Georgia diagnose autism?
+Yes, we do evaluations for autism spectrum disorder and diagnose autism.

-Can Dr. Zeanah help my autistic child get ABA?
+Can Behavioral Pediatrics of Rural Georgia help my autistic child get ABA?
 Yes.
-Our office can perform the CARS (Childhood Autism Rating Scale) and provide written documentation of your child’s autism severity in a format accepted by Georgia Medicaid and most insurances.
-Dr. Zeanah will also provide a physician’s order for ABA therapy.
+Our office can perform the CARS (Childhood Autism Rating Scale), a parent-completed autism evaluation (MCHAT or GARS) and provide written documentation of your child’s autism in a format helpful in obtaining ABA prior authorization by Georgia Medicaid and most insurances.
+We will also provide a physician’s order for ABA therapy.

 Why did the office change its name to Behavioral Pediatrics of Rural Georgia?
 Our office has grown to include other behavioral health providers.
 The new name reflects that we are a team, not just a solo physician.

 What services does Behavioral Pediatrics of Rural Georgia offer?
-Diagnosis, medical management, medication management, applied behavioral analysis, counseling, cognitive behavior therapy, social skills training, parent training and solution-focused therapy.
+Diagnosis, medical management, medication management, applied behavioral analysis, case management, counseling, cognitive behavior therapy, social skills training, parent training and solution-focused therapy.

 Do you provide services via telemedicine?
 Yes.
-We plan to continue to provide physician services and some other services by telemedicine.
+Most physician and PA services and some other services are provided using telemedicine.
+We require at least one in-person visit to diagnose autism.

 Why do you only see patients located in Georgia?
 Our team is licensed to see patients in Georgia.
 A license for the state in which the patient is located is legally required.